suyeonme/gwcschool.com/README.md

-# coffee-wood-school
+# Wood&coffee school
-coffee-wood-school in Gokseong
+This is a website of Wood&coffee school located in Gokseong in Korea